isabella232/dynamic-media-classic.en-1/help/quick-start-template-basics.md

 **2. Create a template**

 To create a template from a PSD file, select the Create Template option when you upload the file.
-To create a template from images, choose Build &gt; Template Basics, enter a width and height measurement for the canvas, select either Designer or Developer, and drag images onto the Template screen.
-You can also select the images before choosing Build &gt; Template Basics.
+To create a template from images, choose Build > Template Basics, enter a width and height measurement for the canvas, select either Designer or Developer, and drag images onto the Template screen.
+You can also select the images before choosing Build > Template Basics.
 The Template screen offers tools for:

 * Adding image layers.
 To add a layer, drag an image into the Template screen.
 * Adding text layers.
 Select the Text tool and drag to draw a box for the text layer; then format the text with tools on the Text screen.